Efficient Verification of Optimized Code: Correct High-speed X25519: Correctness of Low-level Code

 \section{Correctness of Low-level Code}

 In the implementation we are considering, all primitives for implementing the field arithmetic needed for computing in $\mathbb{F}_p$ are implemented in assembly code.
 With the exception of the multiplication routine, this code is free of conditional branches.
-In the multiplication routine, branches are used, but it is easy to see that an observer cannot tell which branch is taken by observing the sequence of memory accesses or measuring clock cycles.
-This should mean our chosen X25519 implementation is safe from the attack mentioned by Genkin et al.\cite{maythefourth} Our formal verification effort therefore only focuses on the functional correctness and memory-safety of these routines.
+In the multiplication routine, branches are used, but in every case, both branches take the same amount of clock cycles and perform the same sequence of memory accesses.
+This should prevent a side-channel attack such as described by Genkin et al.\cite{maythefourth}, which exploits observed timing differences.
+Our formal verification effort therefore only focuses on the functional correctness and memory-safety of these routines.

-Since $256$-bit operations are not natively support on any CPU, an X25519 implementation usually chooses a representation where an element $x\in\mathbb{F}_p$ is represented in $n$ \emph{limbs} in radix $2^w$; that is, $x = \sum^n_{i=0} 2^{iw} x_{[i]}$ for the limbs $x_{[0]}, x_{[1]}, \ldots x_{[n-1]}$.
+Since $256$-bit operations are not natively supported on any CPU, an X25519 implementation usually chooses a representation where an element $x\in\mathbb{F}_p$ is represented in $n$ \emph{limbs} in radix $2^w$; that is, $x = \sum^n_{i=0} 2^{iw} x_{[i]}$ for the limbs $x_{[0]}, x_{[1]}, \ldots x_{[n-1]}$.
 If these limbs can contain more than $w$ bits of information, this representation is called \emph{unpacked}, and any carry that occurs during computation does not need to be propagated to the next limb immediately.
-An \emph{unpacked} representation with few limbs is more efficient, and is thought to be more convenient for verification.\cite{cv25519, zinzin}.
+An \emph{unpacked} representation with few limbs is more efficient, and is thought to be more convenient for verification\cite{cv25519, zinzin}.
 On the implementation for the AVR a \emph{packed} representation of 32 limbs in radix $2^8$ is used, and every part of the code is forced to handle carry-propagation.

-Globally, our approach follows that of \cite{vstte17}; we specify the representation of a $256$-bit multi-precision in terms of a 8-bit memory model, model every AVR mnemonic that is needed as a WhyML function, and mechanically translate the assembly code to this model for verification with Why3.
+Globally, our approach follows that of \cite{vstte17}; we specify the representation of a $256$-bit multi-precision integer in terms of an 8-bit memory model, model every AVR mnemonic that is needed as a WhyML function, and mechanically translate the assembly code to this model for verification with Why3.